 - Authentication service

-For providing these services, it uses its various components.
-Further, let’s discuss these principal components used for authentication:
+For providing these services, Kerberos uses its various components.
+Further, let us discuss the following principal components that are used for authentication:

-1. Client: The client helps initiate a service request for communicating with the user.
+1. Client: The client helps to initiate a service request for communicating with the user.

-2. Server: All the services required by the user are hosted by the server.
+2. Server: All the services that are required by the user are hosted by the server.

-3. Authentication server (AS): As the name suggests, it is used for the authentication of the client and the server.
-It assigns a ticket through TGT (ticket granting ticket) to the client.
+3. Authentication Server (AS): As the name suggests, AS is used for the authentication of the client and the server.
+AS assigns a ticket through Ticket Granting Ticket (TGT) to the client.
 The assigned ticket ensures the authentication of the client to other servers.

-There are unique keys used by the authentication server and the TGS for both the clients and the servers.
-Now, let’s look at the cryptographic secret keys used for authentication:
+There are unique keys that are used by the authentication server and the TGS for both clients and servers.
+Now, let us look at the cryptographic secret keys that are used for authentication:

-- Client/User secret key: It is the hash of the password set by the user that acts as the client/user secret key.
+- Client or User Secret Key: It is the hash of the password set by the user that acts as the client or user secret key.

-- Server secret key: The server secret key helps determine the server that is providing the services.
+- Server Secret Key: It helps to determine the server that provides the services.